www.sillybeliefs.com

 The fact is that I don't abuse children, rape, murder or steal simply because I believe it would be wrong to do so.
 I behave morally towards others because I want to, not because of fear of a sky fairy.
 Christians seem to only behave morally because they have to.
 An arbitrary morality forced on them by fear is not something Christians should be proud of.

-Posted by the 'Silly Beliefs' Team, 15 Aug, 2007 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 15 Aug, 2007 ~ Add a Comment Send to a Friend

 Comments: